varikvalefor/srm-hs/README.md

 # srm-hs
 This `srm`, hereinafter called `srm-hs`, is a program which securely deletes files by overwriting such files before deleting such files.
 The phrase "this `srm`" is used because [there exists another program which is called "`srm`"](http://srm.sourceforge.net/); the latter `srm` actually precedes `srm-hs` and serves as the inspiration for `srm-hs`.

+A subset of the axioms which are used in the development of `srm-hs` are as follows:
+* For all things, a thing should be documented well.
+* For all source files, a source file should be readable.
+* For all weird decisions, a weird decisions should be explained.

 ## "Why Is the Executable Caled '`srm`', Not '`srm-hs`'?"
 Theorem.
 The executable name "`srm`" is chosen over the executable name "`srm-hs`".